Gold Fields fires 8,500 strikers at South Africa mine

 The strikes spread to other mining industries after starting in the platinum mines.

-(Additional reporting by Jon Herskovitz and Tiisetso Motsoeneng; Editing by Ed Cropley and Louise Heavens; Editing by Anthony Barker)
+(Additional reporting by Jon Herskovitz; Editing by Ed Cropley and Louise Heavens)